kohirens/aws-tf-s3-website/README.md

 # AWS Website

-Terraform Module to set up infrastructure for hosing a website in AWS.
+Terraform module composition to deploy infrastructure for hosing a website in AWS.

 ## Status